-- a) Name of Project: Armin Jahr & View Ridge Elementary School Replacements - b) County of Project Location: Kitsap - c) Please describe the project in no more than two short paragraphs.
+- a) Name of Project: Consolidated Facilities Replacement - b) County of Project Location: Kitsap - c) Please describe the project in no more than two short paragraphs.
 (See Attachment A for an example.)
-In February 2024 the Bremerton School District passed a capital projects bond in the amount of \$150 million with the goal of replacing two of its oldest elementary schools and replacing or relocating Renaissance High School and replacing the Consolidated Facilities.
-Armin Jahr Elementary is a neighborhood school with a very constricted site while View Ridge is a site with options as the site is large.
-It is very important to complete what the voters supported and these two elementaries are the center of the bond.
+In February 2024 the Bremerton School District passed a capital projects bond in the amount of \$150 million with the goal of replacing two of its oldest elementary schools and replacing or relocating Renaissance High School and replacing the Consolidated Facilities building.
+The Consolidated Facilities building houses all staff and needs for Facilities maintenance and operations, as well as Transportation, and is the oldest building in the District.